fbef0102/L4D1_2-Plugins/Luxs-Model-Changer/README.md

         lmc_rng_humans "0"

         // (0 = disable custom models)chance on which will get a custom model
-        lmc_rng_model_infected "20"
+        // Does not work in Jockey, Charger, Spitter lmc_rng_model_infected "20"

         // (0 = disable custom models)chance on which will get a custom model